Y5U/Dotfiles/README.md

 I use a fork of [picom](https://github.com/ibhagwan/picom) with rounded corners and stuff (Might change later).

 # Install
-The install script just copies picom.conf to /etc/xdg, then unzips the DWM and make installs it.
+The install script just copies picom.conf to /etc/xdg, then unzips DWM and make installs it.